StefanZander/lecture_notes/smw/skript/html/docs/chapters/smw/datamodel.md

 Semantic MediaWiki allows to encode information in the form of facts : ~> Berlin has a population of 3,520,031 people

-A Fact consists of of three parts:
+A cact consists of of three parts:
 : Wikipage (subject), e.g. "Berlin"
 : Property (predicate), e.g. "Has population"
 : Value (object), e.g. "3,520,031"